Vinculin

 Vinculin is a globular protein approximately 115 x 85 x 65 angstroms in linear dimension.

 In mammalian cells, vinculin is a membrane-cytoskeletal protein in focal adhesion plaques that is involved in linkage of integrin adhesion molecules to the actin cytoskeleton.
-Vinculin is a cytoskeletal protein associated with cell-cell and cell-matrix junctions, where it is thought to function as one of several interacting proteins involved in anchoring F-actin to the membrane.
+Vinculin is a cytoskeletal protein associated with cell–cell and cell–matrix junctions, where it is thought to function as one of several interacting proteins involved in anchoring F-actin to the membrane.

-Discovered independently by Benny Geiger and Keith Burridge, its sequence is 20%–30% similar to α-catenin, which serves a similar function.
+Discovered independently by Benny Geiger and Keith Burridge, its sequence is 20–30% similar to α-catenin, which serves a similar function.

 Binding alternately to talin or α-actinin, vinculin's shape and, as a consequence, its binding properties are changed.
 The vinculin gene occurs as a single copy and what appears to be no close relative to take over functions in its absence.
 Its splice variant metavinculin (see below) also needs vinculin to heterodimerize and work in a dependent fashion.

 Structure

 Vinculin is a 117-kDa cytoskeletal protein with 1066 amino acids.
-The protein contains an acidic N-terminal domain and a basic C-terminal domain separated by a proline-rich middle segment.
+The protein contains a basic N-terminal domain and an acidic C-terminal domain separated by a proline-rich middle segment.
 Vinculin consists of a globular head domain that contains binding sites for talin and α-actinin as well as a tyrosine phosphorylation site, while the tail region contains binding sites for F-actin, paxillin, and lipids.

 Essentially, there is an 835 amino acid N-terminal head, which is split into four domains.
 This is linked to the C-terminal tail with a linker region.

 The recent discovery of the 3D structure sheds light on how this protein tailors its shape to perform a variety of functions.
 For example, vinculin is able to control the cell's motility by simply altering its shape from active to inactive.
 When in its ‘inactive’ state, vinculin's conformation is characterized by the interaction between its head and tail domains.
 And, when transforming to the ‘active’ form, such as when talin triggers binding, the intramolecular interaction between the tail and head is severed.
 In other words, when talin's binding sites (VBS) of α-helices bind to a helical bundle structure in vinculin's head domain, the ‘helical bundle conversion’ is initiated, which leads to the reorganization of the α-helices (α1- α-4), resulting in an entirely new five-helical bundle structure.
 This function also extends to cancer cells, and regulating their movement and proliferation of cancer to other parts of the body.